 Recent educational research has given us a better idea of how children learn and how to develop and evaluate curriculum materials for use in the school.
-This program reviews the research on outcomes-based learning, standards-based instruction and program evaluation.
+This program reviews the research on outcomes-based learning, standards-based instruction, and program evaluation.
 Students work on curriculum revision in their field study experience.

-Core Courses: Credits
+Required Co Credits

 EDU-6220 Special Education and Law 3

 EDU-6550 Foundations and Issues 3

 EDU-6560 Curriculum Development 3

 EDU-6920 Education Research 3

-Total 12
+Additional Requirement

+An Examination or Final Project

-Literacy
+Literacy Strand